Nele82/Node-Express-fcc/README.md

 Duplex: Streams that are both readable and writable.
 For example, net.Socket
 Transform: Streams that can modify or transform the data as it is written and read.
 For example, zlib.createDeflate()

+# SECTION: 4 - EXCHANGING DATA ON THE WEB

+When using a web browser by entering the URL address in a search bar, you are actually making a request to the server set up to serve the requested resources.
+This is done using the HTTP protocol.
+User sends an HTTP message (req) and then the server sends an HTTP response (res).

+## HTTP message

+An HTTP message is a standard format for communication between a client and a server on the web.
+There are two types of HTTP messages:  requests sent by the client to trigger an action on the server (req), and responses, the answer from the server (res).

+HTTP messages are composed of textual information encoded in ASCII, and span over multiple lines.
+They consist of:

+- A START-LINE describing the requests to be implemented, or its status of whether successful or a failure;
+- An optional set of HTTP HEADERS specifying the request, or describing the body included in the message;
+- A BLANK LINE indicating all meta-information for the request has been sent (the meta-information in an HTTP message refers to the set of HTTP headers that come before the blank line);
+- An optional BODY containing data associated with the request (like content of an HTML form), or the document associated with a    response.
+The presence of the body and its size is specified by the start-line and HTTP headers.
+The start-line and HTTP headers of the HTTP message are collectively known as the head of the requests, whereas its payload is known as the body;

+Here’s an example of an HTTP request message:

+GET /path/to/file/index.html HTTP/1.0                       < START LINE
+User-Agent: Mozilla/4.0 (compatible; MSIE5.01; Windows NT)  < HEADERS (FROM HERE)
+Host: www.example.com                                       <
+Accept-Language: en-us                                      <
+Accept-Encoding: gzip, deflate                              <
+Connection: Keep-Alive                                      < HEADERS (TO HERE)
+                                                            < BLANK LINE
+(name=value pairs of form data)                             < BODY OF THE MESSAGE (CONTAINS DATA AND IT'S OPLTIONAL)